3.8 Lab Experiments

 Figure L3.5 circuit 1.4

-1.5 Build the circuit of figure L3.6 comprised of a 6V battery and the small motor from your kit.
-Use the digital multimeter (DMM) to determine the current drawn by the motor both in the unloaded state and when it is mechanically loaded.
-You can mechanically load the motor by either pinching the spinning shaft with your fingers or by forcing it down onto a hard surface.
-How long would the battery last if the circuit were kept running for both the non-loaded and loaded cases?
+1.5 Assemble your smart car using the components from your kit.
+Build the circuit of figure L3.6 comprised of a 6V battery and one of the motors from your assembled car.
+Use the digital multimeter (DMM) to determine the current drawn by the motor (you’ll need to hold the car up in the air to do this.)
+How long would the battery last if the circuit were kept running?
+When you’re finished, connect the battery to a motor and watch the car spin in circles on the ground.

 Figure L3.6 circuit 1.5